Investing for income

-This is not without reason, as the ESG juggernaut (and associated virtue-signalling) gathers momentum, and fundies scramble towards perceived ‘ethical’ investments.
+This is not without reason, as the ESG juggernaut gathers momentum, and fundies scramble towards perceived ‘ethical’ investments.

-After a relatively barren run since 2010, energy may be a place to begin looking for value (even still, none of the S&P 500 sectors is actually cheap at the present time).
+After a relatively barren run since 2010, energy is one such place to begin looking for value (even still, none of the S&P 500 sectors is actually cheap at the present time).

-Within the energy sector, oil and petroleum stocks have been unloved, including mature ‘supermajors’, giving rise to potentially strong dividend yields.
+Within the energy sector, oil and petroleum stocks have been unloved, including mature ‘supermajors’..

 Managing the risk hierarchy